osl-vvce/learncode/README.md

-# LearnCode :
+# LearnCode

-LearnCode (Jewel of Learning) is an initiative to provide a comprehensive curriculum for students to learn about computer science development and open source.
+LearnCode is an initiative to provide a comprehensive curriculum for students to learn about computer science development and open source.
 This is a curated list of tutorials, guides and everything a beginner needs to know.

 ## Table of Contents